xrstf/rudi/README.md

 * [Starlark](https://github.com/google/starlark-go) – Is the language behind Bazel and actually has an optional nun-Turing-complete mode.
 However I am really no fan of its syntax and have not investigated it further.
+* [Go Templates](https://pkg.go.dev/text/template) – I really don't like Go's template syntax for more than simple one-liners.
+I liked and copied its concept of ranging over things, as templates do not allow unbounded loops (just like Rudi), but apart from being safe to embed, Go templates do not offer enough functionality to modify a data structure.
+Like Jsonnet, templates shine whe creating/outputting entire _new_ documents.

+  _Bonus mention:_ Mastermind's [sprig](https://github.com/Masterminds/sprig) served as inspiration
+  for quite a few of the functions in Rudi.

 ## Credits